 Field-hunting tip

-Look in hydrothermal vein deposits country — that is the host setting where schneebergite typically forms.
+Look in hydrothermal vein deposits country, the host setting where schneebergite typically forms.
 If you start seeing stibnite, quartz, calcite in float, you are in the right ground.
 Field specimens usually show a octahedral, granular, massive habit, so train your eye for that shape before scanning the outcrop.